Saturday, September 14, 2024

 Arrayed for battle in Holy splendor

-Your sons go forth at Your command and conquer
+Your troops go forth at Your command and conquer

 Psalm 110